Tessil/tessil.github.io/_posts/2016-08-29-benchmark-hopscotch-map.md

 For the strings tests, we use hash maps with `std::string` as key and `int64_t` as value.

 Each string is a random generated string of 50 alphanumeric characters (+1 for the null terminator).
 A generated key may look like "nv46iTRp7ur6UMbdgEkCHpoq7Qx7UU9Ta0u1ETdAvUb4LG6Xu6".
 The generated string is long enough so that Clang can't use the small string optimization and has to store it in a heap allocated area.
-Each string has also the same length so that each comparison will go though a trip to a heap allocated area (with its potential cache-miss).
+Each string has also the same length so that each comparison will go through a trip to a heap allocated area (with its potential cache-miss).

 The goal of the test is to see how the hash maps behave when comparing keys is slow.

 #### Inserts: execution time (strings)
-We generate nb_entries strings as key and insert them with the value 1.
+For each entry in the range [0, nb_entries), we generate a string as key and insert it with the value 1.

 <div class="chart" id="insert_string_runtime"></div>
 <div class="xaxis-title">number of entries in hash table</div>